What Hong Kong can learn from Singapore and Britain on welcoming overseas doctors

 This article appeared originally in the SCMP on 10 June, 2021.

-Author: Pamela Tin, Head of Healthcare and Social Development and Danting Liu, assistant researcher at Our Hong Kong Foundation
+Authors: Pamela Tin, Head of Healthcare and Social Development and Danting Liu, Assistant Researcher at Our Hong Kong Foundation

 Following the initial reading of the Medical Registration Amendment Bill in the Legislative Council, public discussion of Hong Kong's doctor shortage crisis has returned in full force.
 The bill's arrival is not without cause.

 Latest government projections show Hong Kong faces a shortfall of 1,610 doctors by 2030, even after accounting for the yearly intake of newly graduated locals.
 Hong Kong is not alone in its crisis.

 Singapore and Britain have also faced doctor shortages but both have been closing their gaps.
 Being flexible for entry into their health care systems has earned them higher doctor-to-population ratios than Hong Kong.
 Notably, both systems welcome doctors, regardless of how far they have got in their specialist training.
 In both countries, non-locally trained doctors have the option of full or partial specialist training.

 Hong Kong's newly formulated special registration pathway is being proposed for medical practitioners who have yet to start, are looking to continue, or have completed their specialist training.

 With the new pathway in mind, how do Hong Kong's current specialist training opportunities and recognition mechanisms compare with those of Singapore and Britain, and what can we learn from them?